- Flow phenomenon: Water boiling? Faucet dripping? Why does it look like that?

 Camera sensors are really a packaged grid of tiny sensors: pixels, from picture element.
 For our purposes, we can think of a pixel as made up of a red, a green, and a blue sensor element, tightly bundled together, although the reality is more complex .
 When digitized, the light hitting each pixel is rendered as a set of three numbers, one each for the R, G, and B color channels.
 For now, assume that the range of numbers can go from 0 to 255; if the pixel value is (0,0,0) it is black; (255, 0, 0) is pure red; (255, 255, 255) is full white; and (127, 127, 127) is a medium gray.

 Each color channel in each pixel is a transducer of a sort; it converts light into a number.
 ISO is a measure of how sensitive the sensor is; like the gain in an amplifier circuit.
 Figure 4 shows an idealized mapping between light and the resulting number.
-A low ISO means the sensitivity is low; it takes a lot of light to get to the highest possible pixel values.
+A low ISO means the sensitivity is low; it takes a lot of light to get to the highest possible pixel values, and details in the shadows may be lost.
 When the sensitivity is doubled, going from ISO 100 to 200, the highest value is reached at half the light intensity, measured on a log scale.
 Light brighter than that shows up as saturated because the pixel is already at the max it can read.
 This overexposure is referred to ‘blowing out the highlights;’ all light levels above the saturation point will show as pure white with no details.
 In flow vis terms, you have lost the information contained in the highlight details.
 You should generally avoid this when shooting; if you want to white-out the background, you can do it later in post-processing, but keep your options open by capturing the most information when shooting.
 Cameras are now including an overexposure indicator called a ‘zebra’ viewfinder mode which shows you blown-out areas as a pattern of stripes, so you can adjust to avoid this before making the exposure.

 Back in the days of film, sensitivity was called ASA because the standard was set by the American Standards Association which evolved to become ANSI.
 Similarly, digital sensor sensitivity is set by ISO, the International Standards Organization, which unhelpfully numbers all of its standards.
 In the world of photography, however, ISO is taken to mean sensor gain.
 An increase of ISO by one stop, i.e., ISO 800 to ISO 1600, corresponds to roughly twice the sensitivity, so you only need to give the sensor half as much light to get the same pixel value.
 For the past few years, manufacturers have been making dramatic improvements in low-light sensitivity, allowing maximum ISO values of 50,000 in a good prosumer camera (at least this year, 2022).
 This makes shooting clouds at night entirely possible.
 For comparison, the human eye sensitivity is roughly equivalent to ISO 800 .